Shelmith-Kariuki/rddharmony/README.md

 is to implement a workflow for births, deaths and population data downloaded from the UNPD portal.
 This data is extracted from vital registration databases and census’ of different countries.
-This workflow includes extracting data from from the UNPD portal using the [DDSQLtools](https://github.com/timriffe/DDSQLtools) package, harmonizing age groups, identifying full series, validating totals and by sex, eventually producing clean and harmonised datasets for each
+This workflow includes extracting data from from the portal using the [DDSQLtools](https://github.com/timriffe/DDSQLtools) package, harmonizing age groups, identifying full series, validating totals and by sex, eventually producing clean and harmonised datasets for each